 Our log work consists of all exterior walls, loft floor support system, roof support system, porch roof support system and any interior log walls you may desire.
 Optional log features include log gable ends, log trusses, timber frame trusses, log staircases, log hand railing, log archways, etc. Visit our Log Home Packages page to learn more.

-Two men from Montana Log Homes’ experienced crew will accompany the logs to your home site.
+Two to four men, depending on project size, from Montana Log Homes’ experienced crew will accompany the logs to your home site.
 You or your general contractor will provide three local workers and a crane with a licensed operator for the duration of the reset.
 Once this is complete, our men will cut all door and window openings, wall slots and any other necessary log trimming.
 They will spend from three to six days on site depending on the size of the project.

 Yes, we have assembled many homes on full basements.
 For daylight or “walk-out” basements the wall framing is typically 2″ x 8″ construction to handle the weight of your log home.